gabrielcampari/gabrielcampari/README.md

 I'm a veteran computer science student, I work as an intern in the development area.
 I focus on backend and web development.

-* 🌍  I'm based in From São Paulo - Brasil
+* 🌍  I'm From São Paulo - Brasil
 * 🧠  I'm learning Cloud Computing & TypeScript
-* 🤝  I'm open to collaborating on Interested in large-scale projects that can change lives
+* 🤝  I'm open to collaborating and interested on large-scale projects that can change lives

 ##